ToscanaBR/AXLAP/README.md

 ### Accessing the AXLAP TUI

-The main interface to AXLAP is the Text User Interface (TUI).
+The primary interface to AXLAP is the Text User Interface (TUI).

 1.  **Activate Python Virtual Environment (optional but recommended for direct script execution):**
     ```bash